 I immediately realised that this thing called ‘malt whisky’ was very different from a blended whisky.

-The site has been kept together by virtual spit and elbow grease over the past
+MM was kept together by virtual spit and elbow grease for over 2 decades,

 (This is an introduction to MM - visit www.johannesvandenheuvel.net for more about your’s truly.)